 “There’s a downhill ahead,” Brent said, and offered tips on optimum position and braking technique.

 The descent began and quickly steepened.
-I found it similar to riding downhill on a paved road… if your ride is a running jackhammer, that is.
+Peppermint felt like a running jackhammer.
 I put all my effort into controlling my speed, but slamming into the pavement and going airborne several times per second renders your brakes almost irrelevant.
 If I could even reach them from the drops, which I almost couldn’t.
 When I bent low enough to work the brakes, I was too low to look ahead for patches of gravel.

 Fishtailing moments provided my only brief breaks from the jackhammer effect.